hectordani03/hectordani03/README.md

 🎨 My workflow blends design thinking with development — from wireframes in Figma to polished interfaces with code.
 I'm always exploring new tools, frameworks, and best practices in the frontend ecosystem.

-🚀 Check out my erb portfolio - https://hectormartinez.vercel.app
+🚀 Check out my web portfolio - https://hectormartinez.vercel.app

+# 💫 About Me:
 🔭 I’m currently working on ReUC - A repository platform for tracking, managing, and resolving challenges in the production sector<br>👯 I'm looking to collaborate on software projects on the Frontend/UI side with a strong focus on design.🤝 I’m looking for help with<br>🌱 I'm currently learning how to implement AI in software.<br>💬 Ask me about React, JavaScript, TypeScript, TailwindCSS, CSS<br>⚡ Fun fact: I design with Figma before I code — and yes, I still break things (on purpose)